RosanaRufer/JavaScript-30-day-challenge/README.md

 # JavaScript-30-day-challenge
-I am following this fun challenge by Wes Bos.
+I am following this fun challenge by [Wes Bos](https://javascript30.com).

-# Coolest part of each JS30 day
+# Handy notes for each day.

 ## Day 1